 This qualification reflects the role of workers participating in the design, implementation and evaluation of leisure, health activities and programs to improve the daily lives of people with varying care needs in residential facilities, community services and day centres, including working with people supported by the NDIS.

 This course can be delivered in a flexible program of classroom training and self-paced learning activities.
-Students have up to 12 months to complete the course.
+The program runs for 12 months, including:

 Training and Assessment Activities